Having fun is serious business

 We also know families are the main source of support for sick kids, so our programs facilitate family-centred connections to help care for the whole family unit. ‡

 Our programs embrace the principles of positive psychology where fun is an important factor in contributing to overall wellbeing.
 We provide distraction from fear and pain, help sick kids create positive emotions, encourage social interaction, assist with identity formation and build self-esteem.
 We empower young people to embrace their uniqueness and creativity.

 And our research shows we're really good at it too.

 At Starlight we're committed to research and evaluation so that our programs are impactful and provide real value to the lives of sick kids, their families and the health professionals we partner with.

 We continually measure our impact.
-A recent study conducted by PwC shows that for every $1 invested into our Starlight Express Room program, there's a return of over $4 to the community.
-Download PwC Snapshot (file size 688 KB) Source: Price Waterhouse Coopers Social Return On Investment (SROI).
+A study conducted by PwC in 2012 shows that for every $1 invested into our Starlight Express Room program, there's a return of over $4 to the community.
+Updated figures in 2018 reflect our extended programs reach and an increased return of $5.70 to the community.

 Additionally, Social Ventures reported that for every $1 invested in our Livewire online community for sick teens, around $5 was returned to the community in value.
 Download SVA Report (file size 483 KB).
 Source: Social Ventures Australia (SVA) Consulting 2013.

 * WHO model of Social Health, 1946.
 Health is defined as 'a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity'